-Ginger, sometimes referred to as red hair, has gained popularity in the recent past.
+Ginger, sometimes referred to as red or orange hair, has gained popularity in the recent past.
 It is a multi-faceted blend of reds and oranges that will make your redhead dreams come to life.

-Ginger hair color is a sought-after choice for women of light skin or even dark hair; in shades of copper, brown and blonde.
-Ginger hair dyes are available in the market in both permanent and semi-permanent form and it’s possible to dye your hair this shade at home or at a professional salon
+Ginger hair color is a sought-after choice for women of light skin or even dark hair; in shades of blonde, copper and brown.
+Ginger hair dyes are available in the market in both permanent and semi-permanent forms and it’s possible to dye your hair this shade at home or at a professional salon

 Ginger hair color is a natural yet bright shade of copper/orange-red with a hint of blonde.
 Although this hue occurs naturally on some people, Irish redheads, it is extremely rare which in turn makes more people want it.

 Copper, auburn, chestnut-red, golden, strawberry blonde; can also be categorized under ginger hair.

 Typically ginger hair color will suit you if: